 - 1. Empower individuals within the School to accept responsibility for coping in an emergency - 2.
 Provide personnel trained in the use of appropriate resources - 3.
 Minimise danger to life in the event of an emergency - 4.
-Train staff in first aid - 5.
+Train staff in first aid and provide refresher courses as required. - 5.
 Apply first aid to injured people - 6.
 Ensure that there is a plan for adequate communication and orderly reunification of pupils with parents or caregivers after an emergency even - 7.
 Ensure that all staff and pupils can be supported on the premises for at least 48 hours following a civil defence emergency - 8.
 Hold regular drills